Oldranda1414/llm-maze-tester/experiments.md

 mean_execution_time: 00:30:33
 total_execution_time: 20:21:43

+## no history, remove trivial mazes

+commit reference:
+91bf078afd5b26362a9686b1b6d60690eff70736

+Given the results in experiment 11-14 it seems that some mazes have trivial solutions and they dirty the results.

+A filter has been added to the maze generation to ensure that the generated mazes are not trivial This experiment attempts to see if the filter works properly.

+Once again no prompt history is provided so the expected hit rate is low (preferably 0%)

 ## Summary table

 | Date  | Hit Rate (3×3) | Hit Rate (4×4) | Hit Rate (5×5) | Hit Rate (6×6) | Overall Hit Rate |